R&D projects

 R&D in relation to OVNi

 People expect different things from OVNi based on their own interpretations of R&D. We need to describe how people see R&D in order to design software that is intuitive for everyone.
-Due to its chaotic nature, R&D caused a lot of problems in designing the value accounting system.
+Due to its chaotic nature, R&D caused a lot of problems in designing the first instance of the server-based NRP-CAS application.

 R&D projects produce new knowledge and know how.
 This can lead to prototypes and products through applications development.
-Prototype are refined or matured into products, which can be exchange on the market for revenue.
+Prototype are refined or matured into products, which can be exchange on the market for revenue or disseminated as DIY artifacts.

 R&D projects require a lot of imagination and creativity.
-They also require physical and virtual spaces, instruments and equipment, skilled individuals, data, information and knowledge management tools.
+They also require physical and virtual spaces for collaboration, instruments and equipment, skilled individuals, data, information and knowledge management tools.
 Collaboration and sharing of data, information and knowledge is a must in R&D. Knowledge needs to be formalized and structured.

 Some R&D projects can be very market-oriented, others less.

-In the past, we have made distinction between activities such as Design and Engineering.
-Engineering was introduced by Frederic D. to refer to tinkering with material things, assembling, testing, analysing, etc. We introduced Design mainly for Daniel, who at the time was mainly doing 3D modeling and product design.
+In the past, Sensoricans have made distinction between activities such as Design and Engineering.
+Engineering was introduced by Frederic D. to refer to tinkering with material things, assembling, testing, analysis, etc. They introduced Design mainly for Daniel, who at the time was mainly doing 3D modeling and product design.
 The definition of Design was (if I can represent it correctly): working in a virtual environment to produce a representation of something as a 3D model or a sketch, represented by a drawing, a picture, a 3D file, etc.

 R&D is an activity that incorporates Design and Engineering.
 It is part of product development.
 Its tangible outputs (captured by the value accounting system) are designs, methods and processes, and prototypes that eventually mature into products.
 Its intangible outputs may be more increases social cohesion, increased understanding, expertise, know how, reputation,...

 In between Design and Prototyping we can also have Simulation, which is like testing or proof-of-concept but in a virtual environment.
 For complex and expensive systems many simulations are done before the real prototyping in order to diminish the probability of error and wasting of resources during prototyping and testing.
-We haven’t included Simulation in VAS yet, because we haven't done much, but I think this should be included.
+Sensoricans haven’t included Simulation in NRP-CAS yet, because they haven't done much, but they think this should be included.

 NOTE: The physical prototype can be destroyed after its testing.
 The R&D document should be good enough to allow someone to build another functional prototype while avoiding all the pitfalls encountered during the development phase.